jcyesc/linux-kernel-development-101/labs/kernel-intro/ch25-filesystems/ram-block-driver/README.md

 This page describes how to build the block driver, deploy it and test it.

+The block driver was tested in the Linux kernel version `6.6.2`.

 ## Build and deploy the block driver